Sleleu/Web-Security-Academy/SQL Injection/README.md

 Example : `SELECT a, b FROM table1 UNION SELECT c, d FROM table2`

-This query return q result set with 2 columns, containing values from a, b in _table1_, and c, d in _table2_.
+This query return a result set with 2 columns, containing values from a, b in _table1_, and c, d in _table2_.

 2 conditions for an UNION query :
 - **the queries must return the same number of columns**